franfran20/block_mail_project/README.md

 - Add a fee structure
   To reduce the abuse of the mail service, a fee structure can be established so only important mails can be sent from address to address.
 To abstract away the service being used as a social app.
 People wil only pay a transaction fee to send a messsage they consider important!!
 - Other Improvements would come along once the project is ready to go mainstream!
+- Adding links, images and music as part of a blockmail.
+Right now its just limited to string messages.

 # Links
 - Link to live demo [here](https://restless-limit-8335.on.fleek.co).